lohcoh/lohcoh-core/lohcoh-docs/Generator/Ideation-lowkode-as-form-generator.md

             }
         }

-Notice that we've replaced all the field declaration with the lowKode <EditFields> component.
+Notice that we've replaced all the field declaration with the LowKode <EditFields> component.
 The <EditFields> component can enumerate all the properties in a .Net type and automagically populate templates with appropriate input elements for each property.
 In this case, the <EditFields> component will extend the EditForm component with field elements for all the public properties defined by the Starship type.

-The other thing that lowKode is doing in this example is automagically constructing the appropriate input component for each property, that's this line...
+The other thing that LowKode is doing in this example is automagically constructing the appropriate input component for each property, that's this line...
     @field.InputComponent
-During Startup, lowKode is configured with data that maps data and object types to Blazor components used to display and edit those types.
+During Startup, LowKode is configured with data that maps data and object types to Blazor components used to display and edit those types.
-When using lowKode to creating a form, you don't have to know the details of how to create an input element for each field, lowKode can do that for you.
+When using LowKode to creating a form, you don't have to know the details of how to create an input element for each field, LowKode can do that for you.
-In fact, if we registered the <FieldTemplate> element from the example with lowKode then we could reduce the EditFields element in the example to this...
+In fact, if we registered the <FieldTemplate> element from the example with LowKode then we could reduce the EditFields element in the example to this...
     <EditFields/>

 ### Extensible set of metadata providers
-lowkode comes with extensions that provide lowKode components with metadata from the .NET Reflection API, .NET Annotations, an Open API schema, and even third-party libraries like FluentValidation.
+LowKode comes with extensions that provide LowKode components with metadata from the .NET Reflection API, .NET Annotations, an Open API schema, and even third-party libraries like FluentValidation.
-Developers can use their own source of metadata by adding thier own extensions to lowkode.
+Developers can use their own source of metadata by adding thier own extensions to LowKode.

 ### Create your own metadata-driven Blazor components
-Developers can also use lowKode's Metadata API to create thier own metadata-driven Blazor components.
+Developers can also use LowKode's Metadata API to create thier own metadata-driven Blazor components.

-## How lowkode works
+## How LowKode works

 ### Models, Processors, Renderers, and Components, oh my